Zee1234/BenjaminLottStoryline/Home.md

 ## Notes

-Before Hunters, that's 37600 words. _Well that's quite a bit innit_
+Before Hunters, that's 37600 words. _Well that's quite a bit isn't it_

 Just the starred bits are 22000 total